Browse books

 Dinty W. Moore

-author of Between Panic & Desire
+Author of Between Panic & Desire

 In The Next Scott Nadelson, the title figure is honest, open, and searching, and his presence on the page is truly consoling: his patient excavation of his life will help readers understand their own.